 Limitations of Current Standard of Care.
-The vast majority of psoriasis patients are first treated with topical therapies due to the reduced systemic exposure.
-However, patients often feel that topical treatments are one of the negative aspects of psoriasis, which we believe is partly due to the limited options like, coal tar, retinoids, calcineurin inhibitors and corticosteroids.
-The drawback to topical steroids is they can only be used for a short period of time and are associated with Hypothalamic pituitary adrena axis suppression, skin atrophy (thinning), striae (stretch marks), and telangiectasia (spider veins), among other side effects.
+Most of the available therapies target moderate-to-severe disease, meaning that mild patients are undertreated with one in five not being happy with their current treatments.
+The treatments for mild psoriasis patients are highly genericized, but are often inadequate to control a patient's disease.
+Mild psoriasis patients are first treated with topical therapies due to the reduced systemic exposure.
+However, patients often feel that topical treatments are one of the negative aspects of psoriasis, which we believe is partly due to the limited options available like, coal tar, retinoids, calcineurin inhibitors and corticosteroids.
+While topical steroids are a very common treatment, drawbacks include being able to be used only for a short period of time and are associated with Hypothalamic pituitary adrena axis suppression, skin atrophy (thinning), striae (stretch marks), and telangiectasia (spider veins), among other side effects.
 Furthermore, some of these side effects are irreversible, persisting even after therapy is discontinued.
 Consequently, high-potency topical steroids are not recommended for chronic use and physicians generally will not prescribe them for treatment on the face.
 Also, rebound is a known challenge with steroids, where after steroid discontinuation, the psoriasis returns even worse than it was before steroid treatment was initiated.

-While biologic therapies, including drugs such as Enbrel, Cosentyx, Humira, and Stelara, are available for treatment, their use remains highly restricted to patients with moderate-to-severe disease.
-In the U.S., with less than 20% of patients havingmoderate-to-severe psoriasis, we believe a vast majority of the psoriasis market are left without long-term effective treatment options.
-While additional data has caused an uptake of biologics, they still remain limited due to multiple factors, including that they are indicated only for use in moderate-to-severe patients, high costs, consequent reimbursement and access restrictions, frequent high patient co-pays, perceived risk of side effects, and patient fear of injection.
-We believe physicians would be more likely to prescribe a topical product for psoriasis long before biologic treatment, especially among milder psoriasis patients.
+While biologic therapies, including drugs such as Enbrel, Cosentyx, Humira, and Stelara, are available for treatment of psoriasis, their use remains highly restricted to patients with moderate-to-severe disease.
+In the U.S., with less than 20% of patients having moderate-to-severe psoriasis, we believe a vast majority of the psoriasis market are left without long-term effective treatment options.
+While additional data has caused an uptake of biologics, they still remain limited due to multiple factors, including being indicated only for use in moderate-to-severe patients, high costs, consequent reimbursement and access restrictions, frequent high patient co-pays, perceived risk of side effects, and patient fear of injection.
+Additionally, we believe there is room for topical products that treat mild psoriasis to be priced at a premium compared to other topical products for other inflammatory skin diseases like acne.
+This is due to the fact that when comparing the cost of biologic therapy, which can cost \$50,000 per year, an effective and safe topical product for mild psoriasis could have a large impact on the market.
+Therefore, we believe physicians would be more likely to prescribe a topical product for psoriasis long before biologic treatment, and patients experiencing milder psoriasis would prefer using a topical product over a systemic treatment.

 Non-biologic systemic therapy options for psoriasis exist, but their use is also limited due to unfavorable side effects.
-Apremilast (Otezla), an oral PDE4 inhibitor, generated more than \$1 billion in sales in all indications in 2019, but has only achieved a small patient share in psoriasis due to limitations on its use to moderate-to-severe patients, modest symptomatic improvement, and frequent adverse events, we believe there is still a great need for mild-to-moderate patients.
+Apremilast (Otezla), an oral PDE4 inhibitor, generated more than \$1 billion in sales in all indications in 2019, but has only achieved a small patient share in psoriasis due to limitations on its use to moderate-to-severe patients, its modest symptomatic improvement, and frequent adverse events.
+We believe there is still a great need to bring to market a product that addresses mild-to-moderate psoriasis.

-Due to the shortcomings of existing topical therapies and the lack of options providing robust symptomatic improvement with chronic treatment, as well as the inherent challenges of treating psoriasis.
-Therefore, to increase patient compliance, we believe there remains a need for a safe, effective and easily applicable topical treatment for chronic disease, that has a low risk of side effects and is well tolerated, and that can be used on all anatomical areas.
+Due to the shortcomings of existing topical therapies and the lack of options providing robust symptomatic improvement with chronic treatment, especially in the last 25 years, we believe there remains a need for a safe, effective and easily applicable topical treatment for chronic disease, that has a low risk of side effects, is well tolerated, and can be easily applied on all anatomical areas.